 The Geffrye is closed until Spring 2020 for our development project.
-During closure we will run events in our front gardens and tours of the restored almshouse.
+During closure we will run events in our front gardens and restored almshouse tours.

 The Geffrye's period rooms show how homes and home life have evolved in the past four hundred years.

 The eleven period rooms are presented chronologically, starting in 1600 and concluding at the end of the 20th century.
 A short introduction illustrates a typical town house of the time, the type of furniture and furnishings and the main changes in the style of English homes.

 In the 17th and 18th centuries the people who lived in these types of homes would typically have been merchants, financiers, doctors and lawyers.
 By the 19th century, they would have included people working in business and manufacturing.
 Now, people living in these homes could work in a diverse range of sectors, including finance, architecture and the creative industries.

 Click to explore the Virtual Tour or 360 panoramas.

 A living room in 1935 (detail) - photography Jayne Lloyd

 The Geffrye is now closed for a transformational, two-year development.